BioMemPhys-FAU/domhmm/docs/source/post-analysis.rst

 Results and Post-Analysis
 ==========================

-After running of DomHMM, results are achievable via assigned variable which in this document named ``model``.
-Besides clustering results of ordered and disorder domains, training data that is used for Hidden Markov Model is also available which contains area per lipid calculation and Scc order parameters calculations for each lipid and sterol.
+After running DomHMM, results are achievable via an assigned variable which in this document is named ``model``.
+Besides clustering results of ordered and disorder domains, training data that is used for the Hidden Markov model is also available which contains area per lipid calculation and Scc order parameters calculations for each lipid and sterol.

 Domain Cluster Results
 -----------------------
-``Clustering`` is a Python dictionary which contains each frames residue indexes that are assigned to Lo ordered domains.
+``Clustering`` is a Python dictionary that contains each frame residue index that is assigned to lipid-ordered domains.

 ``Clustering`` is a dictionary with two keys ``"0"`` as representing upper leaflet and ``"1"`` as representing lower leaflet.